MicrosoftDocs/defender-docs/articles/defender-for-cloud/file-integrity-monitoring-enable-log-analytics.md

 #customer intent: As a user, I want to learn how to enable File Integrity Monitoring with the Log Analytics agent so that I can track and identify changes in my environment.
 ---

-# Enable file integrity monitoring (Log Analytics agent)
+# Enable file integrity monitoring (MMA)

 In the Defender for Servers plan in Microsoft Defender for Cloud, [file integrity monitoring](file-integrity-monitoring-overview.md) feature provides visibility into machine changes by examining operating system files, Windows registries, application software, and Linux system files to detect suspicious tampering activity such as file and registry modifications.

 File integrity monitoring uses Azure Automation change tracking.

  This article describes how to set up file integrity monitoring with the [Log Analytics agent (also known as the Microsoft Monitoring Agent (MMA))](/azure/automation/change-tracking/overview), so that you can monitor changes directly in Defender for Cloud.

 > [!Note]
-> - File integrity monitoring using the Log Analytics agent (also known as the Microsoft Monitoring Agent (MMA)) is generally availability (GA).
+> File integrity monitoring previously used the [MMA](/azure/automation/change-tracking/overview) in general availability (GA), or the [Azure Monitoring Agent (AMA)](/azure/automation/change-tracking/overview-monitoring-agent) in preview.
 > - The MMA is set to retire, and file integrity monitoring using the MMA will be deprecated in November 2024.
+> - File integrity monitoring using the AMA in preview is no longer supported.
-> - A new version of file integrity monitoring using the Microsoft Defender for Endpoint agent that's integrated by default into Defender for Cloud will be released in August 2024.
+> A new version of file integrity monitoring using the Microsoft Defender for Endpoint agent that's integrated by default with Defender for Servers will be released in preview around August 2024.
-> - There's also a preview version of file integrity monitoring using the Azure Monitor Agent (AMA).
-Support for this version will end when Defender for Endpoint agent support is released.

-This article describes how to set up file integrity monitoring with the MMA